Buy Cremation Insurance! It Will Help Your Family Pay for Your Funeral

 Choosing Your Cremation Insurance Beneficiary

-Life insurance terminology is tricky, especially if you’re not familiar with the industry.
+Life insurance terminology is tricky, especially if you’re unfamiliar with the industry.

-The insured is the person whose life is covered under the policy and the person who pays the premium is called the policyholder or owner.
-More often than not the insured and the policyholder are the same person, especially when we’re talking about final expense insurance.
+The insured is the person whose life is covered under the policy, and the person who pays the premium is called the policyholder or owner.
+However, the insured and the policyholder are often the same, especially when discussing final expense insurance.

 But that’s not always the case.
-Some adult children choose to buy a life insurance burial policy for their parents because they know in the end they’ll be paying the funeral costs.
-For them, it’s easier to make small payments over time than pay out a larger lump sum when one of their parents die.
+Some adult children choose to buy a life insurance burial policy for their parents because they know they’ll eventually be paying the funeral costs.
+For them, it’s easier to make small payments over time than pay out a larger lump sum when one of their parents dies.

-The beneficiary is the person people who receives the death benefit when the insured passes away.
+The beneficiary is the person who receives the death benefit when the insured passes away.
 You may assign multiple beneficiaries.
-In fact, this is something you should consider.
-Having more than one beneficiary is a smart move because it ensures that the death benefit goes to someone of your choosing.
+This is something you should consider.
+Having more than one beneficiary is smart because it ensures that the death benefit goes to someone of your choosing.

-It’s always good to remember that if your beneficiary passes away, the disbursement of the death benefit gets a lot more complicated.
+It’s always good to remember that if your beneficiary passes away, the disbursement of the death benefit becomes much more complicated.

-That’s why it’s very important to pick your beneficiary wisely and to have a backup.
-Also, make sure all of the information on the policy is filled out to the best of your ability.
-If a life insurance company isn’t able to locate the beneficiary the proceeds may be held up or even left in limbo altogether.
+That’s why it’s essential to pick your beneficiary wisely and to have a backup.
+Also, ensure all the policy information is filled out to the best of your ability.
+The proceeds may be held or left in limbo if a life insurance company can’t locate the beneficiary

 How Do You Pre-Plan Cremation With Life Insurance?

-Preplanning is the key to financial success and this holds true through the end of your life.
-The most important aspect of preplanning your cremation is understanding what the REAL costs will be.
+Preplanning is the key to financial success, which will hold through the end of your life.
+The most important aspect of preplanning your cremation is understanding the actual costs.

 Honestly, a little research and thought go a long way.
-Talk to local funeral homes to get a better understanding of the services available and their pricing.
-Look into different crematories to see how their services and costs differ and then create a budget to determine the realities of your expenses.
+Talk to local funeral homes to better understand their services and pricing.
+Look into different crematories to see how their services and costs differ, and then create a budget to determine the realities of your expenses.

 If you already have a whole life insurance policy, you may want to consider the death benefit as part of your final expense insurance plan.

-The thing is, many of us don’t have a whole life insurance policy.
-That’s why it’s a good idea to look at final expense insurance for cremation today.
+Many people don’t have whole-life insurance policies, so it’s a good idea to look at final expense insurance for cremation today.
 Policy Architects has access to the best funeral insurance companies in Canada.

-Remember, cremation insurance really helps your loved ones out when they need it the most.
-This coverage will finance most if not all of your funeral costs if you plan ahead.
-Alleviating these worries and financial burdens give them more space to grieve and cherish fond memories.
+Remember, cremation insurance helps your loved ones out when they need it the most.
+If you plan, this coverage will finance most, if not all, of your funeral costs.
+Alleviating these worries and financial burdens gives them more space to grieve and cherish fond memories.

 Guest Posting by Alice Stevens, BestCompany.com